mike-ward/mike-ward.github.io/_posts/2007-07-04-amazon-elastic-compute-cloud-amazon-ec2---limited-beta.md

 I really like this service model.
 It's pay as you go and expandable.
 I could see "startups" using these services.
 There's less infrastructure to design and support, high availability and if your idea catches fire, you have instant capacity growth.

-Personally, I find myself using online services more and more for my own projects simply because it saves me from having to deal with hardware, computer upgrades, backups, etc. I'm slowly moving all of my family's online stoarge needs to S3.
-If I could get an online development environment with the same fedality as my desktop environment, I would switch in an instant.
+Personally, I find myself using online services more and more for my own projects simply because it saves me from having to deal with hardware, computer upgrades, backups, etc. I'm slowly moving all of my family's online storage needs to S3.
+If I could get an online development environment with the same fidelity as my desktop environment, I would switch in an instant.